 The first SECURE Act in 2019 increased the minimum age for RMDs to 72 years old.
 The penalty for failing to take RMDs is a 50% tax on the RMD amount.
 And while RMDs were waived in 2020 due to the coronavirus pandemic, the RMD policy has been reinstated and anyone age 72 or older as of December 31, 2021, will need to take their RMDs.

-If a qualified individual fails to take RMDs as necessitated by the law, the penalty is reduced by half from 50% to 25% of the RMD amount.
+If a qualified individual fails to take RMDs as necessitated by the law, the penalty is reduced from 50% to 25% of the RMD amount.

 What it Means for SDIRAs/Digital IRAs: